 Magazine

-By default 80% of your readers /customers start to read from headline and only 20% start from main body.
+By default, 80% of your readers /customers start reading from the headline, and only 20% start from the main body.

 How to write headline by David Ogilvy.
 Math formula with 11 variables.